-This statement is made pursuant to section 54 of the Modern Slavery Act 2015.
+This statement is made under section 54 of the Modern Slavery Act 2015.

 The company has its head office in Bristol with assessors and contractors located throughout the UK.
-The organisation can also deal with contracts outside of the UK, using its UK based staff to stop the risk of modern slavery & human trafficking in countries that are at higher risk.
-Our staff are not in any category which is generally seen as a vulnerable to modern slavery in the UK.
+The organisation can also deal with contracts outside of the UK, using its UK-based staff to stop the risk of modern slavery & human trafficking in countries that are at higher risk.
+Our staff are not in any category which is generally seen as vulnerable to modern slavery in the UK.

 Our Policies on Slavery & Human Trafficking

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or any part of our business.

-We have a strong understanding of the recruitment industry; we abide by any UK regulations that minimise the risk of modern slavery within our work place.
+We have a strong understanding of the recruitment industry; we abide by any UK regulations that minimise the risk of modern slavery within our workplace.

 Our Effectiveness in Combating Slavery & Human Trafficking

-We see the above steps as mentioned in this statement will minimise any risk to Skills for Logistics (2015) Ltd with regards to any Modern Slavery or trafficking happening within our business.
+We see the above steps as mentioned in this statement will minimise any risk to Skills for Logistics Ltd with regards to any Modern Slavery or trafficking happening within our business.